mskkai/ProblemSolving/README.md

-# Solutions For Problems in Codility
+# Solutions For Problems involving Datastructures and Algorithms

 STEPS TO EXECUTE:

 Prerequistes:

-    -- As i solved the solutions in typescript - Node, NPM, Typescript latest versions should be installed -- IDE used: Vscode
+    -- As i solved few of the solutions in typescript - hence Node, NPM, Typescript latest versions should be installed -- IDE used: Vscode

 1) Clone the repository